• Mail

 Winterizing Outdoor Frost-Free Faucets

 If you have frost-free faucets, your home winterizing process is much easier.
-Frost-free faucets with hose bibs are a relatively new invention designed to prevent water from freezing in pipes during cold weather by removing water from freezing air.
+Frost-free faucets with hose bibs are a relatively new invention designed to prevent frozen plumbing pipes during cold weather by removing water from freezing air.
 They require minimal maintenance from homeowners.
+But when outdoor temperatures drop below freezing on a regular basis, it’s time to be thinking about Winterizing Outdoor Faucets.

 Instructions: